OpenWaterFoundation/owf-model-swsi/doc-user-mkdocs-project/docs/appendix-g/use-case-babbitt-indicators.md

     some data or files do not exist until the commands are run.
     This is OK because data and files will be found as the command file is run.
 *   Warnings can likely be ignored since they will have been reviewed by the State of Colorado.
-    For example, some locations are known to have data issues.
+    For example, some locations are known to have data issues and are placeholders for future improvements.
 *   Because the overall workflow is designed to handle missing data, warnings and errors should become fewer as later steps in the workflow are run and missing data are filled.
 *   Output products can be reviewed before uploading to the cloud (see below for a summary of products).